Epitome87/Javascript-Bootcamp-Journey/README.md

 Core issue around using the defaults with file input types

-- Files might have some data inside of it which can not be safely or efficiently trasmitted into a URL-safe format
+- Files might have some data inside of it which can not be safely or efficiently transmitted into a URL-safe format
 - Form has no idea how to turn that file into a URL-safe string, so just transmits the name of the file

 We need another encoding type to resolve this; `enctype="multipart/form-data"`

-- This means take all the differente pieces of info out of our form, and for each separate input, send each little part to the backend in a different little part.
+- This means take all the different pieces of info out of our form, and for each separate input, send each little part to the backend in a different little part.

 ### Accessing the Uploaded File